 Today, it is not about moving from one place to another to manifest the ethos of hijrah.
 Instead, it is about improving ourselves, our families, and our community continuously.

-The Islam that the Prophet Muhammad s.a.w. taught to his followers is an Islam that is full of love, mercy and compassion, not Islam that is full of hatred, violent and destruction.
+The Islam that the Prophet Muhammad s.a.w. taught his followers is an Islam that is full of love, mercy and compassion and not a faith that is full of hatred, violent and destruction.

 Today, we need to continue to harness this legacy of our beloved Prophet s.a.w.
 We believe that we are a pro-active community that can contribute to the larger human fraternity and propel together as a community towards success and goodness.

 As we celebrate this new hijri year, let us make a resolution to achieve greater heights and attain success together as a community.
 The kind of success that we should aim is the success that does not leave anyone behind.

 We help one another, support each other and work together with everyone as we strive to achieve excellence.
 We lend our helping hands to anybody in need and participate in the common good.

 Let us be like the bricks to one another, as commanded by our beloved Prophet Muhammad s.a.w.

 This new year, let’s take time to reflect on your choices and actions.
 Have we been humble?
 Kind?
 Do we give others the benefit of the doubt?
 Do we leave what does not concern us?
 Do we feed our neighbours?
 Are we sincere?
 Do we love for others what we love for ourselves?
 Do we benefit others?
 Trust me, we all have something to improve on.
 What better time to start than today?